Why Do We Have Mountains?

 Why Do We Have Mountains?
 (Mountains Creation)

-• Without mountains, the earth will be a desert, and we can not survive properly.
-To maintain natural balance and keep rigidity earth have plenty of mountains.
+• Without mountains, the Earth will be a desert, and we can not survive properly.
+The Earth has plenty of mountains to maintain natural balance and keep rigidity.

-Mountain belts extend for hundreds, even thousands of kilometers, and their structures penetrate deep into the earth.
-So their size and age make their formation difficult to understand.
+Mountain belts extend for hundreds or even thousands of kilometers, and their structures penetrate the Earth.
+So their size and age make their formation challenging to understand.
 French geologist Jacques Malavika built sand models that mimic mountain belts and allowed scientists to study this complex process.
 It represents natural phenomena that happen over many tens of millions of years.

 Sand is an excellent material for simulating rock formation.
 The sediments and the continental crust have different mechanical properties.
 Geologists mix the sand grains with a finer powder, increasing the sand’s deformation resistance.
 Thus, they have heterogeneous materials consisting of more resistant and less resistant layers.

 Mountain belts occur when continents collide.
 The ocean basin closes as one plate subducts or dives beneath the other.
 The continental crust, lighter than the oceanic crust, cannot be subducted.
-Instead, as the continents collide, the crust thickens and is forced up.
+Instead, the crust thickens and is forced up as the continents collide.

 There are many types of mountains, and they’re classified by how they form.
-Volcanic and Dome mountains form by the molten rock or magma found beneath the Earth’s crust.
+Volcanic and Dome mountains form from the molten rock or magma beneath the Earth’s crust.

 Volcanic mountains occur when erupting.
 The magma cools and hardens, forming a cone shape down.
 Many volcanic mountains occur at convergent boundaries.
 Most of the Earth’s active volcanoes are concentrated around the edge of the Pacific Ocean.
 This area is known as the Ring of Fire.
 Mount Griggs in Alaska is an example.
 It is located on the northern rim of the Pacific plate.
 Japan’s Mount Fuji is a famous volcanic mountain, while the Adirondacks and the eastern US are well-known dome mountains.

-America’s Sierra Nevada Mountains are the Black Mountains, the highest mountain on earth as Mt.
+America’s Sierra Nevada Mountains are the Black Mountains, the highest mountain on Earth, and Mt.
 Everest in the Himalayan Mountains.
-Its peak reached its twenty-nine thousand twenty-nine feet above sea level and is still growing if you measure up mountains might by its area.
+Its peak reached twenty-nine thousand twenty-nine feet above sea level and is still growing if you measure up mountains might by its area.
 Hawaii’s volcanic Mauna Loa is the world’s largest at about seventy-five miles across.

 Julia Rose